Architectural Decisions

 - Good: Can scale to billions of rows

-- Bad: Another database to manage (port 5433)
+- Bad: Another database instance to manage and monitor

 - Bad: Team needs to learn PostgreSQL syntax differences